HRH Crown Princess Margareta

 The young, dynamic, beautiful, slightly rebellious, slightly impulsive princess learned from Queen Helen a taste for the beautiful, she enriched her cultural horizons and met the exceptional people who make up her grandmother’s circle of acquaintances: diplomats, artists, intellectuals, scientists, but also simple folk, peasants, craftsmen.

-In the year she spent in Italy, Princess Margarita decided – encouraged by Queen Helen – to go to university and then to pursue an international career in the United Nations Organisation.
+In the year she spent in Italy, Princess Margareta decided – encouraged by Queen Helen – to go to university and then to pursue an international career in the United Nations Organisation.

 She went to Edinburgh University, in Scotland, where, in 1974, she obtained a Masters Degree in Sociology, Political Science and International Public Law.
 Her time as a student was among the most beautiful in the life of the young Princess, a period of independence and maturity, in which she struck up many friendships and was enriched by new experiences.
 She fell in love with Edinburgh and Scotland, so much so that she jokingly declares herself ''an Honorary Scot''.